 QoS defines the parameters and expectations for a given service such as archive.
 Single or flat QoS policies usually increase price or risk.
 For example, certain organization put all storage on Tier 1 storage arrays providing a single QoS policy for high performance; however, the trade-off is a higher cost.
-Cloud storage is known for having 99.9% to 99.95% availability with an approximate expectation of IOPS (typically not guaranteed, unless flash storage is purchased).
+Cloud storage is known for having 99.9 percent to 99.95 percent availability with an approximate expectation of IOPS (typically not guaranteed, unless flash storage is purchased).

-Probably the hardest area to quantify in an IT organization because each organization's definition of "risk" and tolerance is different.
-Most enterprise IT organizations architect and design for 99.999% (five 9's) available solutions; however, cloud storage availability has only reached 99.95%.
+Probably the hardest area to quantify in an IT organization because each organization's definition of 'risk' and tolerance is different.
+Most enterprise IT organizations architect and design for 99.999 percent (five nines) available solutions; however, cloud storage availability has only reached 99.95 percent.
 Why would any enterprise want to use cloud services?
 IT organizations are taking a modern approach to their data management strategy, where not all data is equal in business importance.
-Significant cost savings to an IT organization can be achieved by reducing the availability expectation from 99.999% to 99.9%.
-Hence, the introduction of a cloud tier for archiving or "cheap and deep" storage.
+Significant cost savings to an IT organization can be achieved by reducing the availability expectation from 99.999 percent to 99.9 percent.
+Hence, the introduction of a cloud tier for archiving or 'cheap and deep' storage.
 IT organizations have to ensure that the cost savings with the cloud service is not outweighed by the cost of most likely increased downtime (~6 minutes to 8 hours).

 Be sure to look for Part 2 of this blog in the next day or so when I’ll talk about misalignment of cloud storage solutions with business requirements for data storage.

 Dan Iacono is Services Development Manager at Commvault in the consulting services area.